lubosdz/number-to-words/readme.md

 Number to words - PHP Converter
 ===============================

-PHP utility for converting arbitrary float or integer number to words in English, Slovak or Czech.
+PHP utility for converting arbitrary float or integer number to words, mainly in English, Slovak and Czech.
+These have custom PHP implementation, which will fix INTL/ICU bugs and allows for output customization.
+Other languages are supported too, but only using INTL/ICU PHP extension, which might be buggy.

 Installation
 ============